nicoll-douglas/1x1-web-fundamentals/README.md

 - Simple, informational, and easy to follow tutorials ☀️.
 - Securely authenticate with OAuth 🛡️.
-- Save, update and keep track of tutorial progress ✏️.
+- CRUD functionality to manage tutorial progress 📝.
 - Responsive and accessible UI 📱.

 ## Technologies